Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

 actionarray = actionarray.astype(int)
 ```

 Next we initialize a bunch of variables that we will need for the simulation loop.
-Most notably we need to keep track if we want to use the last step to update "actionarray", based on whether the simulation was just reset and we need an index array "index" to access "actionarray".
+Most notably we need to keep track if we want to use the last step to update _actionarray_, based on whether the simulation was just reset and we need an index array _index_ to access _actionarray_.
 ```
 lastindex = np.zeros(4)
 uselast = False